khronokernel/Anti-Hackintosh-Buyers-Guide/Networking.md

 * Realtek L8200A(Only found in Asus boards)
 * Realtek RTL8125(2.5Gbe, mostly found on higher end gaming boards)

-Note: Newer Intel chipsets based off of I211-AT will need the [I211-AT SmallTree kext](https://cdn.discordapp.com/attachments/390417931659378688/556912824228773888/SmallTree-Intel-211-AT-PCIe-GBE.kext.zip)
+Note: Newer Intel chipsets based off of I211-AT will need the [I211-AT SmallTree kext](https://github.com/khronokernel/SmallTree-I211-AT-patch/releases)

 The issues come in when you either involve onboard server NICs or dedicated hardware like Mellanox's MNPA19-XTR 10Gbe NIC.
-You need to be quite vigilante and see if either the manufactures or the Hackintosh community have developed drivers, or instead, you can take the safe route and grab a 10Gbe Aquantia AQtion AQC-107 NIC as these are shipped in the iMacPro1,1 so full native support.
+You need to be quite vigilante and see if either the manufactures or the Hackintosh community have developed drivers, or instead, you can take the safe route and grab a 10Gbe Aquantia AQtion AQC-107 NIC as these are shipped in the iMacPro1,1, MacMini8,1 and Macpro7,1 so full native support.
+Note that [certain brands need patches](https://www.insanelymac.com/forum/topic/330614-aquantia-10-gb-ethernet-support-thread-10132-upwards/)

 [SmallTree](https://www.small-tree.com/categories/10gb-ethernet-cards/) is the other popular option

 **NICs cards to avoid**